DOTA 2 VETERANS & OLD-TIMERS

 Then, there’s Nigma Galaxy, which fell from Division 1 last tour.
 If anything, Nigma arguably looked the worst in shape after losing Sumail “SumaiL” Hassan and Ammar “ATF” Al-Assaf.
 Nigma failed to capitalize on the two young prodigies’ strength, leading to their underwhelming performance.

-This was evident when Ivan “MinD_ContRoL” Ivanov’s stand-in performance for OG at Berlin Major 2023 looked phenomenal.
+This was evident when Ivan “MinD_ContRoL” Ivanov’s stand-in performance for team OG at Berlin Major 2023 looked phenomenal.
 Similarly, SumaiL’s stand-in appearance for Team Aster was also impressive.

 Nevertheless, Nigma is another old-school team, better known as ex- players who won TI7.
 However, they are merely a shadow of their former selves in the recent DPC 2023 WEU Division 2.